Carlos Delgado: Toronto Blue Jays

 In 1999, Delgado hit a career-high 44 home runs, along with 134 RBI, and a .272 batting average.
 The next year, he batted a career-high .344, along with 41 home runs, 57 doubles, and 137 RBI.
 He finished fourth in the 2000 American League MVP voting.

+In 2002, Delgado set an MLB record by reaching base safely in his first 10 plate appearances of the season.
+The record was tied in 2026 by Joey Wiemer of the Washington Nationals.

 On September 25, 2003, in a game against the Tampa Bay Devil Rays, Delgado became the 15th major league player to hit four home runs in one game.
 He hit a three-run home run in the first inning off Jorge Sosa, then again off Sosa while leading off the fourth, then off Joe Kennedy while leading off in the sixth and then off Lance Carter leading off the eighth inning.
 Delgado is the only player to hit four home runs with only 4 at-bats in a game.
 In the 2003 season, Delgado hit 42 home runs and led the Majors with 145 RBI, while batting .302; he finished second to Alex Rodriguez for the AL MVP Award.
 He was named AL Player of the Week on September 30, 2003, and again on September 7, 2004.

 Following the 2004 season, Delgado became a free agent, and was pursued by the Baltimore Orioles, Florida Marlins, New York Mets, Seattle Mariners and Texas Rangers.
 The Blue Jays were not interested in re-signing him, due to payroll constraints.